Feast of Tabernacles

 - Today: Jews build booths outside their homes, roofed with branches, remembering wilderness-life of their ancestors.

-- Prophetically: The coming of the Lord and His presence with His people throughout the Millennial Kingdom.
+- Prophetically: The coming of the Lord and His presence with His people forever.

 1. Dwelling in Booths

-- Feast of Sukkot (Heb.) - booth, or tabernacle
+- Feast of Sukkot (Heb.) – huts, booths, or tabernacles

 - Leviticus 23:42“All native-born Israelites are to live in booths (43) so your descendants will know that I had the Israelites live in booths when I brought them out of Egypt.
 I am the Lord your God.”